bbadzioch/MTH337_site/syllabus.md

 You will be also asked to submit a question (or questions) regarding the course.

-You can receive up to 10% credit for these writeups.
+You can receive up to 10% credit for these write-ups.
 You can miss one such assignment without loosing any credit, but your weekly digest credit will be lowered by 2% for each subsequent missed assignment (i.e. from 10% to 8% etc.).